dbnomics-stata/dbnomics/README.md

 ## Description

-dbnomics provides a suite of tools to browse and import time series data from DB.nomics, the world's economic database (https://db.nomics.world).
+dbnomics provides a suite of tools to search, browse and import time series data from DB.nomics, the world's economic database (https://db.nomics.world).
 DB.nomics is a web-based platform that aggregates and maintains time series data from various statistical agencies across the world.  dbnomics only works with Stata 14.0 or higher, since it relies on the secure HTTP protocol (https).

-dbnomics provides an interface to DB.nomics' RESTful API (https://api.next.nomics.world/apidocs), allowing for the advanced filtering of data using Stata's native options syntax (see Examples).
+dbnomics provides an interface to DB.nomics' RESTful API (https://api.db.nomics.world/apidocs), allowing for the advanced filtering of data using Stata's native options syntax (see Examples).
 To achieve this, the command relies on Erik Lindsley's libjson backend (ssc install libjson).

 ## Installation